The first of a two part story. Frontier in Space also marked the first time any of the Doctors enemies met, in this case the Daleks and the Master.

 Sadly he is unsuccessful in convincing either that there is a third party plotting to provoke a war between them.

-Eventually the Doctor is sent to a prison colony on the moon.
+The Doctor is later sent to a prison colony on the moon.
 There he discovers that the third party employing the Ogrons is his old enemy, The Master!

 The Master has using a forged identity become the chief of police and has framed the Doctor for several crimes.
 He decides to take the Doctor and Jo to meet his employers.
 It turns out that the Master is in the service of a greater power interested in provoking a war.
 The Master doesn’t say who they are, but tells the Doctor that they are very interested in meeting him.